kykiefer/depression-detect/README.md

 ### Class Imbalance ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/random_sampling.py))
 In the current dataset, the number of non-depressed subjects is about four times larger than that of depressed ones, which can introduce a classification "non-depressed" bias.
 Additional bias can occur due to the considerable range of interview durations from 7-33 minutes because a larger volume of signal from an individual may emphasize some characteristics that are person specific.

 In an attempt to address these issues, each of the participant's segmented spectrograms were cropped into 4 second slices.
-Next, participants were randomly sampled in 50/50 proportion from each class (depressed, not depressed)..
+Next, participants were randomly sampled in 50/50 proportion from each class (depressed, not depressed).
 Then, a fixed number of slices were sampled from each of the selected participants to ensure the CNN has an equal interview duration for each participant.
 This drastically reduced the training dataset size to 3 hours from original 35 hours of segmented audio, which was felt adequate for this exploratory analysis.

 It should be noted a few different sampling methods were explored to try to increase the size of the training data, and all resulted in highly biased models in which only the "non-depressed" class was predicted.
 A revised sampling method should be considered as high-priority in future directions (e.g. see [interesting sampling method](https://www.researchgate.net/publication/309127735_DepAudioNet_An_Efficient_Deep_Model_for_Audio_based_Depression_Classification)), which I hope to implement and explore in [future directions](#future-directions) to increase the training sample size.